fishmechr

 Curvature

-Although both formulas are mathematically equivalent, they have slightly different properties depending on the measurement error on the and positions.
+Although both formulas are mathematically equivalent, they have slightly different properties depending on the measurement error on the xx and yy positions.

 Lateral excursion